2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 RB Ameer Abdullah, Detroit Lions

-The Detroit Lions added veteran LeGarrette Blount and rookie second-rounder Kerryon Johnson to the backfield during the offseason, which means Ameer Abdullah's future immediately comes into question.
+The Detroit Lions added veteran LeGarrette Blount and rookie second-rounder Kerryon Johnson to the backfield during the offseason, which has brought Ameer Abdullah's future into question.
 MLive.com reporter Kyle Meinke listed the fourth-year ball-carrier as a player on the roster bubble going into training camp:

 "With Theo Riddick on solid ground because of his ability in the passing game, plus one fullback expected to make the roster, there is maybe one job left in the offensive backfield.
 Abdullah has a serious chance to win it because of his athleticism and experience, but Zach Zenner is in play too because of his versatility on special teams."